ni/niveristand-custom-device-testing-tools/README.md

 ### Local Test Configuration

 System definition files are commited with ephemeral configuration such as IP addresses.
-Instead of modifying the system definition files or test VIs on each test machine, a user can define overrides in a local configuration file.
-The local configuration are saved next to system definition file.
+Instead of modifying the system definition files or test VIs on each test machine, a user can update these properties with a local configuration file.
+The local configuration file contains a list of overrides and optional test properties.
 The overrides are applied and the merged system definition file is deployed.
-The local configuration file, `config.ini`, contains a list of overrides and optional test properties.

 ```
 [Overrides]